troyvnit/aio_scanner/README.md

 ### Complete Example

-Check out the `example` directory for a full working example that demonstrates both document and business card scanning features.
+Check out the `example` directory for a full working example that demonstrates both document and barcode scanning features.

 ## Configuration Options